rust-lang/reference/src/attributes.md

   let z = ();
 }
 ```

+There are three kinds of attributes:

+* Built-in attributes
+* Macro attributes
+* Derive mode helper attributes

+## Dynamic and inert attributes

+An attribute is either dynamic or inert.
+During attribute processing, *dynamic
+attributes* remove themselves from the thing they are on while *inert attriutes*
+stay on.

+The `cfg` and `cfg_attr` attributes are dynamic.
+The `test` attribute is inert
+when compiling for tests and dynamic otherwise.
+Attribute macros are dynamic.
+All other attributes are inert.

+## Attribute resolution

+On all things except for items, attribute resolution is straightforward.
+The
+`cfg` and `cfg_attr` attributes are applied and only inert attributes are
+allowed.
+Each of those inert attributes then resolve to either a built-in
+attribute or a derive mode helper attribute.
+If the attribute cannot resolve to
+either, it is an error.

+For items, attribute resolution is a bit more involved.
+First off, if there are
+any `cfg`, `cfg_attr`, or `test` attributes when not compiling tests, they are
+resolved first, and removed from the item.
+Then, each attribute is checked in
+the order they are written.
+If the attribute resolves to an inert attribute,
+check the next attribute.
+If the attribute resolves to a dynamic attribute, then
+perform its dynamic behavior.
+This will effectively replace the item with a new
+set of items that must go through attribute resolution from the beginning.
+If
+the attribute resolves to a macro that is not an attribute macro, it is an
+error.
+Otherwise, the attriute is not current resolveable.
+In this case, wait
+until another item brings the attribute into scope, and then recheck it.
+If all
+other items have their attributes resolved or are also waiting for attribute or
+derive mode resolution, it is an error.
+If all of the attributes are inert, then
+the item is finalized.
+If the item defines a new path for a macro, it is now
+available for other items.

+---

 The rest of this page describes or links to descriptions of which attribute
 names have meaning.